zazmarga/py-api-views/README.md

 - `Movie`: `title`, `description`, `actors`, `genres`, `duration`. (note: you already have a new field here)

 Create serializers for all these models.
+Do not use related serializers for ManyToMany relations.

 Create views for models interaction endpoints via different class-based views:
 - For the `Genre` model use an `APIView`